island-is/handbook/docs/api-design-guide/implementation/methods.md

 | 500     | Server error |  X  |   X   |  X  |   X   |   X   |

  - `GET` for retrieving a resource or a collection of resources.
 On success, status code `200` should be returned .
-If a collection asked for is empty then `200` is still to be returned.
-When a resource ask for is not found `404` should be returned.
+If a collection asked for, is empty `200` is still to be returned.
+When a resource asked for is not found, `404` should be returned.

  - `POST` for creating a resource.
 If the resource did not previously exist and was created the response should be http status code `201` and in the response